 • Normal skin:

-If you have normal healthy skin and you don’t develop rashes, itchy spots or skin redness, then you can use a 2, 3 and even a 4 blade razor without worrying about causing burns and redness.
-Because normal skin is thicker and multiple blades passing over it don’t remove a significant layer of skin.
+If you have normal healthy skin and you don’t develop rashes, itchy spots, or skin redness, then you can use a 2, 3, and even a 4 blade razor without worrying about causing burns and redness.
+Because normal skin is thicker and multiple blades passing over it doesn’t remove a significant layer of skin.
 Multiple blade razors shave by tugging and pulling the hair to get the closest shave possible.
 Each blade cuts and holds the hair upright for the next blade to cut it even shorter and after that the next blades cut it to the skin level.
 This tugging and pulling can be painful and a common complaint that users of multiple blade razors have is that using these razors causes razor burns.
-But if you have healthy skin and practice proper after shave care, you should be able to take care of the skin irritation.
+But if you have healthy skin and practice proper after-shave care, you should be able to take care of the skin irritation.
 Even healthy skin can get irritated if you shave it with a multi-blade razor every day, so it is recommended that you should shave every other day if you are using a multi-blade razor.

 • Sensitive skin:

-Now if you happen to have a sensitive skin, shaving can be very tricky.
+Now if you happen to have sensitive skin, shaving can be very tricky.
 Sensitive skin tends to react very strongly to shaving and therefore it is important to pick a razor that is not going to aggravate your skin problems.
 As we mentioned earlier, multi-blade razors provide a very close shave by tugging and pulling hair with each passing blade.
 However, this multi-blade action can be devastating if you have sensitive skin as each blade is going to cause additional friction against your skin.
 So if you are shaving with sensitive skin, fewer blades equal to less irritation and vice versa.
 While the lubricating strip of a multi-blade razor does help in reducing friction to some extent, it is still impossible to eliminate the friction caused by a multi-blade razor.
 To make things worse, multi-blade razors can also cause ingrown hair which can cause further skin irritation.

 Dermatologists recommend using 2 or 3 blade razors when shaving with sensitive skin to minimize skin irritation.
 You can also go with a safety razor with only one blade if you have what it takes to handle one.
 The third option is to choose a multi-blade razor that is specifically designed for sensitive skin.
 These razors have soothing lubrication strips and they have especially designed shaving heads that minimize tugging and pulling as the blade passes over the skin.
 Razors designed for sensitive skin have guards located in the space between each blade which prevents excess drag and also prevents cutting hair below the skin surface.